 In fact, some ATS systems we’ve tested would interpret Resume #1 as meaning Jenn only has three years’ consulting experience, because the keyword only appeared in her most recent job.

-Secret 5: Keyword stuffing is a huge no-no on an ATS resume
+Secret 5: Keyword stuffing is a huge no-no on an ATS compliant resume

-As with many things in life, when it comes to writing an ATS resume, there is such a thing as too much of a good thing.
+As with many things in life, when it comes to writing a resume for ATS, there is such a thing as too much of a good thing.

 Let me be clear: If you “keyword stuff” your resume, the ATS will red flag it, sending your resume to the black hole of failure.